Back up and restore data

 PROPERTIES ("backup_timestamp" = "2024-12-09-10-52-10-940");

-You can specify multiple partition names separated by commas (,
+You can specify multiple partition names separated by commas (,) to restore partitions in batch.

-Restore materialized view
+Restore materialized viewโ

-The following example restores the materialized view sr_mv1
+The following example restores the materialized view sr_mv1 from the database sr_hub in the snapshot sr_mv1_backup to the target cluster.

 RESTORE SNAPSHOT sr_mv1_backup